idaholab/virtual_test_bed/doc/content/template.md

 ```

-[Click here](msr/msre/msre_sam_model.md#fuel_salt_properties) to check out the formatted table appeared on VTB website:
+[Click here](msr/msre/msre_sam_model.md#fuel_salt_properties) to check out an example of a formatted table appearing on the VTB website.

-#### Adding references
+### Adding references style=font-size:125%

-If the model has been previously published, one should provide the reference to the published works together with the key references used for model development.
+If the model has been previously published, one should provide the reference to the published works together with key references used for model development.
-The Latex style references are supported in MOOSE documentation, and some examples about how to cite technical report, conference proceedings and journal articles are given below.
-The bibtex entries have to be added into file `vtb.bib`.
++MooseDocs+ supports BibTex style references, and some examples about how to cite technical report, conference proceeding and journal article are given below.
+The bibtex entries must be added into the VTB bibliography file +vtb.bib+.
-A bibliography list will be generated automatically at the end of the document.
+A reference list will be generated automatically at the end of the VTB documentation page.

 ```language=bash
 @techreport{Hu2017,